mersihakaramustafic/blockchain-tracker/README.md

 `PSQL_CONNECTION_STRING`

 For the purpose of this project, I stored the environment variables in Github -> Settings -> Secrets and Variables, so Github Actions can be run.

+## Dashboard Implementation

+To create charts in [Grafana](https://grafana.com/), please follow these steps:

+1. Sign up for an account on Grafana.
+2. Create a new dashboard.
+3. Generate the charts by executing the queries located in the "grafana queries" folder.

 ## 🔗 Links